-3) Assessing the application
+3. Assessing the application

-Once all the relevant evidence has been submitted, it will be considered by The FA's Senior Inclusion & Diversity Manager and an appointed medical advisor from The FA's Medical Services Team.
-Where appropriate, guidance may also be sought from a specialist experienced in the relevant area of disability nominated to assess the request.
+Once all the relevant evidence has been collected, it will be considered by The FA's appointed medical advisor and/or a specialist experienced in the relevant area of disability nominated specifically to assess the request.